raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Keepalive Operation TLV {#keepalive}

-The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO session and to establish the values for the Session Timers.
+The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO session and to establish the values for the Session Timeouts.

 The Keepalive Operation TLV resets only the keepalive timer, not the inactivity timer.
 The reason for this is that periodic Keepalive Operation TLVs are sent for the sole purpose of keeping a DSO session alive because that DSO session has current or recent activity that warrants keeping the DSO session alive.
 If sending keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a DSO session alive, where the only activity on that DSO session would be keepalive traffic keeping the DSO session alive so that further keepalive traffic can be sent.

 Sending keepalive traffic is considered a maintenance activity that is performed in service of other client activities.